 In this stage, tomatoes reach their mature green stage.
-Usually, seeds are fully developed inside fruits in this point and jellylike materials settled in locules.
+Usually, seeds are fully developed inside fruits in this point, and jellylike materials settle in locules.
 Besides red color slightly develops inside fruits but doesn’t appear on the fruit surface.

-Some commercial or store brought tomatoes may pick up in this stage to ripen during the long way of shipping.
+Some commercial or store-bought tomatoes may pick up in this stage to ripen during the long way of shipping.

 However, if your tomatoes remain at the green stage during the season end when the winter comes, then you have only the choice to harvest them at this stage.

 There are two different ways to ripen your tomatoes during the season.